 There is a distinct difference between healthy guilt and unhealthy guilt.
 Healthy guilt makes us feel bad about a sin we have committed and works as a deterrent for repeating it.
 Healthy guilt leads a man to take emotional responsibility for having sex outside of marriage and the pregnancy that resulted.
 Healthy guilt would be appropriate if he pushed for or supported an abortion decision.
 Once healthy guilt helps him to recognize his sins, he can repent of them.

 Unhealthy guilt is Satan’s way of heaping undeserved coals upon his head and pulling him way from God.
 It is taking moral responsibility for something he did not do or had no control over.
-Satan uses unhealthy guilt very effectively in persuading the post-abortive man that he is unworthy of the forgiveness of Christ.
+Satan uses unhealthy guilt very effectively in persuading the grieving man that he is unworthy of the forgiveness of Christ.
 Revelation 12:10 calls the devil “the accuser of our brothers, who accuses them before our God day and night.”
 Satan constantly reminds the grieving father that he was too weak or unwilling to protect the life of his unborn child.
-If only he had done this, or if only he had don that, life would have been much better.
+If only he had done this, or if only he had done that, life would have been much better.

 To help a man discern which is healthy and unhealthy guilt during the counseling process, it’s imperative to take time at the beginning of the process for a very important step.
-At the very first meeting, the counselor should spend ample time, hours if necessary, listening to the man recall his abortion story.
+At the very first meeting, the peer-to-peer counselor should spend ample time, hours if necessary, listening to the man recall his abortion story.
 Many times, as he bears his soul, it is told in minute detail.

 Once all the necessary information has been collected, it is possible to later deflect the arrows of unhealthy guilt the counselee may be aiming at his own heart.
 The counselor is able to wade through his emotional minefield and point him in the right direction.